OpenSkool/OpenSkool/README.md

 of our workspaces when running scripts.
 Most scripts have a shortcut in the root `package.json`.

-- `yarn build`: build all workspaces
+- `pnpm build`: build all workspaces
-- `yarn dev`: start all workspaces in development mode
+- `pnpm dev`: start all workspaces in development mode
-- `yarn lint`: lint all workspaces
+- `pnpm lint`: lint all workspaces
-- `yarn test`: test all workspaces
+- `pnpm test`: test all workspaces

 ### `.env`